MichalPaszkiewicz/E73/piserver/README.md

 # Read Me, Please.
 Pleeeeeease

-Put client.html + client.js on a computer/controller.

-Edit the `serverUrl` in client.js to have the port of the R-PI instead of "localhost"

 Put the whole piserver folder on the R-PI

 Open a command prompt in the location of package.json on the R-PI